alpemreturan/simple-telephone-directory/README.md

 o search → Search person by name o list → List alphabetically o exit → End the program
-• Adding people with the same name should not be allowed
+• Adding people with the same name should not be allowed.